Shakespeare in a nutshell

 James elevated Shakespeare’s theater company, Lord Chamberlain’s Men to the

 status of the King’s Men.
-Will was the enlightening light;
+Will was the enlightening light; Will was the all

-Will was the soul enhancing music; Will was the life giving water.
+consuming fire; Will was the soul enhancing music; Will was the life giving water.
 He

 said it all: all about humanity, human heart being his workshop.
 Since then he